marka2g/wallet_to_table/README.markdown

+## From Your Wallet To The Table
-## This is a solution to a knapsack-type problem.
+### This is a solution to a knapsack-type problem.
 The code solves the problem dynamically with memoization.

 #### To Begin:
 ```